gregclinker/kafka-pub-sub-stream/README.md

 # api-simulator

-Spring Boot application that drops a payment on a Kafka event and consumes it in a reactive stream..
+Spring Boot application that drops a payment on a Kafka event bus and consumes it in a reactive stream..

 **To Build**
 ```shell script